-This article first appeared in the Christian Research Journal, Winter 1994.
+This article first appeared in the Christian Research Journal, volume 16, number 3 (Winter 1994).
+For more information about the Christian Research Journal click here.

 In Part One of this series we looked at the philosophical and religious elements that have helped shape the martial arts, and briefly discussed some of the most widely known styles practiced today.
 In this second and final installment we will consider the key issues faced by Christians contemplating participation in the martial arts.1